-Sunshine Abel, LPN, is the mother of Sierra and Sailor.
-She attended her first Friends for Life® Conference with her family in 2002, after Sailor was diagnosed with type 1 diabetes at age 2.
+Sunshine Abel, LVN, is the mother of Sierra and Sailor.
+She attended her first CWD conference with her family in 2002, after Sailor was diagnosed with type 1 diabetes at age 2.
 Sunshine immediately knew she had found a new family and a new home where kids were experiencing the same thing as Sailor.
 She then made it her mission to involve her whole family.
-Sunshine is continuing her education working toward her RN degree.
-Sunshine has been working as a nurse and leader in the Friends for Life® youth programming since 2006.
+Sunshine is continuing her education working towards her RN degree.
+She and husband Justin have volunteered for several years at Friends for Life and CWD conferences.

-Mary Babin, RN, BSN, CDE, has served as the childcare coordinator since the very first CWD conference.
-Mary leads a team of certified diabetes educators providing care and fun in a safe environment for kids under age five with and without diabetes.
+Mary Babin Bulgarelli, RN, BSN, CDE, has served as the childcare coordinator since the very first CWD conference.
+Mary leads a team of certified diabetes educators providing care and fun in a safe environment for kids under age six with and without diabetes.
 Providing this service alleviates the concerns of many parents of kids with diabetes – allowing them to attend the sessions with peace of mind knowing that their children are cared for by skilled professionals.
-This supports Mary's belief that education is the key to successful diabetes management.
+This supports Mary's belief that education is the key to successful blood glucose management.
 Mary has devoted her career to the world of medicine.
-As a graduate of Eastern University and Presbyterian School of Nursing, Mary currently works as a pediatric endocrine specialty nurse and has been a CDE over 20 years!
+As a graduate of Eastern University and Presbyterian School of Nursing, Mary has been in intensive care nursing for over 25 years and a Certified Diabetes Educator for 18.
 This busy mom and devoted professional has been involved with CWD since 2001.
 You can spot her at the conferences-she's the one with the trail of kids behind her!

 |Return to the Top of This Page|

 Last Updated: (none)